MostafaAtef96/the_complete_app_by_appbrewery/README.md

 In this repository, I am going to use Flutter to create a mobile application that contains all exercises and challenges demonstrated in The Complete 2020 Flutter Development Bootcamp with Dart by App Brewery.

+## Before you start
+The following apps require API keys to work as it should:
+* Clima
+* Bitcoin Ticker
+To be able run tose apps without any errors, create a config.dart file and add a value to the following attributes:
+* openWeatherMapApiKey, you can get this key from [Open Weather Map](https://openweathermap.org) website.
+* CoinApiApiKey, you can get this key from [Coin API](https://www.coinapi.io) website.
+Regarding the **Flash Chat** app you'll have to set up a project on [Firebase](https://console.firebase.google.com/) and add the required configuration.
+However, a demo GIF is added to this Readme for each of the apps mentioned above to show their functionality.

+The colour theme of the last three apps was Light Blue Accent, that is why their cards are colour identical.
+IT LOOKS UGLY but IT IS NOT MY FAULT! lets get into business!

 ## I Am Rich

 <p align="center">